|Germany vs Turkey, Mesut Özil vs|

-Scholl was born in Germany of Turkish hertiage.
-He started with Karlsruher, but spent almost hs entire career with Bayern Munich. he won the Bundesliga title 8 times and the Champions' league n 2001.
+Mehmet Scholl was born in Germany of Turkish hertiage.
+He started with Karlsruher, but spent almost hs entire career with Bayern Munich.
+He won the Bundesliga title 8 times and the Champions' league in 2001.
+He was the hero of the 1996 UEFA Cup win, scoring a goal each of the legs.
 Injuries has limited his career with the national team.
-He never played in any of the WC Finals.
+He never played in any of the World Cup Finals.

 He is the identical twin brother of Hamit Altıntop.
 He started his professional career in the local German club Wattenscheid 09 along with his brother.
 Altıntop was transferred to Kaiserslautern, and his brother to Schalke.
 In 2006, he joined his brother at Schalke on a free transfer.
 However, after only one season, his brother Hamit Altıntop joined Bayern Munich on another free deal.
 He also played for Eintracht Frankfurt and Trabzonspor.
 Capped 38 times.

-He was born in Sivas, Turkey but his family moved to Hagen, West Germany, where he grew up.
+Born in Turkey, his family moved to West Germany, where he grew up.
 Borussia Dortmund signed him when he was 17 years old.
 He transferred to Galatasaray in 1984–85 season and played there for two seasons.
 He returned to Borussia Dortmund for the 1986–87 season.
-He then signed for Sarıyer and became team captain.
+He then signed for Sarıyer and became their team captain.
 In 1989, he returned for a second spell at Galatasaray where he played until retirement in 1994.
-Keser made 25 appearances for the Turkey national football team from 1982 to 1991
+Keser played 25 times for Turkey from 1982 to 1991

 ST: Ümit Karan (Turkey)

-He played for Gençlerbirliği S.K., Ankaraspor, Galatasaray and Eskişehirspor.
+Born in West Berlin, Ümit Karan played for Gençlerbirliği S.K., Ankaraspor, Galatasaray and Eskişehirspor.
+He spent the prime of his career with Galatasaray between 2001 and 2009.
 He made his international debut for Turkey in 1999, and earned a total of 10 caps, scoring 3 goals.

 ST: Ilhan Mansiz (Turkey)

+Ilhan Mansiz started with Koln in Germany.
 He gained international recognition at Istanbul's Beşiktaş J.K., and was later acquired by the Vissel Kobe football club in Japan.
 Between 2001 and 2003, he was capped 21 times for Turkey.
-He made a name during the WC Finals in 2002, where he scored the Golden Goal against Senegal that sent Turkey to the semifinal.
+He made a name during the World Cup Finals in 2002, where he scored the Golden Goal against Senegal that sent Turkey to the semifinal.

 Volkan Arslan (Turkey), Volkan Yamen (Turkey), Malik Fathi (Germany), Yasin Öztekin (Turkey), Ömer Erdoğan (Turkey)

 -- There are many selections for the leftback position.
+Hakan Balta can play there as well.
 I selected Hasan Ali Kaldırım over Volkan Yamen and Malik Fathi.

 -- I need a left winger/midfielder.
 Olcay Şahan was selected.